mwort/modelmanager/README.md

 modelmanager
 ===============================

-Version number: 0.0.1
+Version number: 0.0.2
 Author: Michel Wortmann, Potsdam Institute of Climate Impact Research, Germany

 Overview
 --------

-A python package to manage (scientific) model runs, input and output.
+A python package to create flexible APIs for (scientific) models.

 Dependencies
 ------------
+Modelmanager itself has no dependencies, but some of its plugins do.
+They will direct you two install them through `pip`.
-All python dependencies are listed in `requirements.txt`.
-Before installing the package (see below) consider setting up a virtual python environment (`virtualenv mydevenv`).
+Python development dependencies are listed in `requirements_dev.txt`.
+Before installing the any package (see below) consider setting up a virtual python environment (`virtualenv mydevenv`).

 Installation
 --------------------